promatia/acts/constitution_act.md

 - (4) Senator hold a simple majority vote on whether to implement the initiative.

 ### Section 5: Powers of the Senator
-The Senator holds the power to:
+The Senate holds the power to:

 - (a) propose new legislation for Promatia,
 - (b) propose changes to existing legislation,